12 Phase Equilibrium

 12.1 Phase Stability

 We have already encountered the gas, liquid, and solid phases and already discussed some of their properties.
-These terms are intuitive since these are the three most common states of matter.56 For this reason, we have previously used the terms without the necessity of formally defining their meaning.
+These terms are intuitive since these are the three most common states of matter.1 For this reason, we have previously used the terms without the necessity of formally defining their meaning.
 However, a formal definition of “phase” is necessary to discuss several concepts in this chapter and the following ones:

 Definition 12.1 Phase: A region of the system with homogeneous chemical composition and physical state.

-Let’s now use the total differential of the chemical potential and the definition of molar Gibbs free energy for one component:
+Let’s now use the total differential of the chemical potential and the definition of molar Gibbs energy for one component:

 \[\begin{equation} \begin{aligned} d\mu &= \left( \frac{\partial \mu}{\partial T} \right)_P dT + \left( \frac{\partial \mu}{\partial P} \right)_T dP \\ d\mu &= -SdT+\overline{V}dP, \end{aligned} \tag{12.1} \end{equation}\]